-This topic contains 1 reply, has 13 voices, and was last updated by Anonymous 5 years, 10 months ago.
+- This topic has 1 reply, 13 voices, and was last updated 9 years, 7 months ago by Anonymous.

 I’m a 2nd year MLA taking a design development studio this semester where we are putting together a packet of construction documents for our designs using AutoCAD.
 I have no problem transferring a hand dawn design into CAD as a step in the master plan rendering process, but I’m at the point of ripping my hair out while trying to create sheet sets with title blocks and annotated information.